Whole vs Term Life Insurance Guide 2023

 Similarities

 The main similarity between whole and term life insurance is that you pay a monthly premium to maintain the policy.
-Once you stop paying them, your insurance will become invalid.
-Both will also give your beneficiaries a death benefit once you pass away within the insurance coverage period.
+Once you stop paying the premium, your insurance will become invalid.
+Both will also give your beneficiaries a death benefit once you pass away within the coverage period.

-Both whole of life insurance and term life insurance are usually taken out to ensure that the people you care about are taken care of.
-With term life insurance, it is more common to take it out when you have a financial obligation with a specific timeline, such as a mortgage or raising a child.
+Both whole life insurance and term life insurance are usually taken out to ensure that the people you care about are taken care of.
+Term life insurance is more common when you have a financial obligation with a specific timeline, such as a mortgage or raising a child.

 Whole of life insurance, on the other hand, is mainly taken out so that when you pass away, your family and dependents wouldn’t have to worry about the costs of the funeral, as well as lowering their standard of living.